 Other werewolf transformation stories around the world ascribe different causes for the affliction.
 Some of these include the following.

 - Wearing objects or clothes: In some cultures, there are tales of people who wear the skin of animals in order to transform.
 In other stories, the skin is worn as a "belt" for the transformation to take place.

 - Witchcraft and spells: Many societies, especially during the middle ages, believed that witches could transform into werewolves through the use of spells or rituals.

 - Exposure to a full moon: Some societies believed (or believe) that sleeping outside under a full moon or on specific days of the year will cause someone to turn into a werewolf.

 - Satanic possession: Throughout the middle ages, one theory that became popular was that the werewolf transformation was due to possession by evil spirits or satanic forces.

 There are still many people and cultures around the world that very much believe in the reality of supernatural werewolf transformations.
-In may communities, this is a very serious concern and creates a great deal of anxiety for the safety of small pets, farm animals and even children.
-You can check out more werewolf stories from around the world by visiting Werewolf Legends.
+In may communities, this is a very serious concern and creates a great deal of anxiety for the safety of small pets, farm animals, and even children.